 “That’s right.
 But I promise that Caleb and his buddies are going to love it.
 Politicians do not have time to learn what the box is.
 Corruption is easier.
 We don’t know if the rally today was caused by them.
 We’ll see tomorrow.”

-“Speaking of tomorrow,” Zev changed the subject, “.”
+“Speaking of tomorrow,” Zev changed the subject, “I have a trade in the September beans that I’m worried about .”

-“Not short ”
+“Not short I will assume.”

-Jack .
-Sept.
+Zev didn’t respond.
+Oh boy!
+Jack knew what that meant..
+His buddy had sold Sept short.
 When a trader is short, he’ll have to buy it back.
 No trader has a ton of grain ready to deliver.
 In this business, there is nothing worse than getting caught in a short squeeze.
 You will have to bid the market up to forever.
 No one knows how high that can be.

 Jack nodded slowly.
 “We’ll get you out tomorrow.”